 Establishing a connection between the Siros and your iOS device is straightforward.
 As you add lights to the app, each is assigned a color code (blue, turquoise, green, pink and yellow) that appears on both the app and the light itself, where an LED at the rear of the light will glow with the appropriate color.

 Patiño says he really appreciated the LED modeling light as halogen-based modeling lights die out and need replacement.

 The Siros L is a unique light both for what it can do (Wi-Fi) and for what it can’t.
 There’s no high speed sync or TTL—features found on the comparably priced Profoto B1 and the significantly less expensive Interfit S1.
 The design of the Siros L is superb and operationally the performance is solid, though Enterprise Wi-Fi can be touchy.
 The RFS 2.1 transceiver is an extra purchase, but it’s less expensive than Profoto’s Air Remote (albeit sans TTL and HSS).
 If you can live without HSS/TTL, the Siros L won’t disappoint.

 PROS: Sleek-yet-sturdy design; LED-based modelling light; high flash output, quick recycling; consistent light output; external flash tube.

-CONS: Enterprise Wi-Fi inconsistent; no HSS; no TTL; power button easy
+CONS: Enterprise Wi-Fi inconsistent; no HSS; no TTL; power button easy to trigger.

 See the story in the digital edition (for PDN subscribers; login required).